Shame on The Sun newspaper for ‘promoting’ MLM Forever Living

 And if she really was earning £80,000 a year, why close her limited company?
 According to these tax experts, once you earn over £50,000, you are financially better off as a limited company than a sole trader.

-The Sun makes it look success is easy with Forever Living
+The Sun makes success look easy with Forever Living

 Worryingly, The Sun makes it seem like this woman achieved financial success easily: